iron-io/docs/worker/reference/configuration-variables/index.md

 <img src="/images/worker/reference/config-uploaded.png" alt="config-uploaded">

 <h2 id="#config-via-hud">Set config variables in the Iron.io HUD aka dashboard</h2>
-<p>it is often times useful to beable to change configuration variables without having to reupload your code.
+<p>it is often times useful to change configuration variables without having to reupload your code.
 We allow you to do so visually with our HUD (dashboard) by following two simple steps.</p>

 <p>Navigate to the hud <a href="http://hud.iron.io">http://hud.iron.io</a>. next navigate to your uploaded code's information by clicking on the code tab and your worker's name.
 NOTE: for those who remotely build their workers, please make sure you select your worker and not the remote build process</p>
 <img src="/images/worker/reference/hud-view-code.png" alt="hud-view-code">